 Our SENCo attends a termly LA SENCo network meeting to stay up to date with the latest national advances and local training and good practise.
 She also attends a termly local SENCo meeting to share good practise and to ensure we are collaborating to get the best training and resources for our children.
-During 2023-2024 she is also attending a local course over a 6 week period for new SENCOs to gain valuable knowledge and experience.
+We anticipate that joining the Collective Visions Trust in Spring 2025 will enable further opportunities for collaboration and development.